-- Dude, Where's My Respect?: He saved the world in the first episode, and Shinobu had promised to marry him in reward.
-Not only he's treated as a nuisance even by his parents, but Shinobu went back on her promise.note
+- Dude, Where's My Respect?: He saved the world in the first episode/chapter, and Shinobu had promised to marry him in reward.
+Not only is he treated as a nuisance even by his parents, but Shinobu went back on her promise.note

 - Everyone Has Standards: In Movie 1, he rejects Elle for being a Harem Seeker who collects handsome young men and keeps them in carbon freeze.
-But mainly for being much more of a maneater than he is a womanizer.
+But mainly for being much more of a man-eater than he is a womanizer.
 Then in Inaba's introductory arc, he becomes disgusted with one version of himself in a future where he succeeded to create his harem by chasing Lum away through treating her more poorly then usual without a shred of guilt or remorse, which could have been considered a Moral Event Horizon for Ataru to a point Ataru considered that version of himself a Slimeball who is more selfish then his current self.

 - Frying Pan of Doom: His weapon of choice against Jariten.

 - Harem Seeker: His stated goal in life.
 Ultimately Subverted, as he'll gladly give it up if Lum isn't in it.
-He proved this twice, first in the second movie, when he agreed to let Mujaki keep Lum dreaming with everyone sealed inside in exchange for being placed in a dream of having a harem… only to declare it worthless when he noticed Lum wasn't there, and destroying Mujaki's machination when he refused to put Lum in it (to not soil her purity) and then tried to seal him in multiple dreams where he wasn't with Lum, and then again in the "Inaba the Dream-Maker" story, where he managed to hack fate to give himself his ideal future where he had his harem, only to personally destroy it when he learned Lum had left him.
+He proved this twice – first in the second movie, when he agreed to let Mujaki keep Lum dreaming with everyone sealed inside in exchange for being placed in a dream of having a harem… only to declare it worthless when he noticed Lum wasn't there, and destroying Mujaki's machination when he refused to put Lum in it (to not soil her purity) and then tried to seal him in multiple dreams where he wasn't with Lum; and then again in the "Inaba the Dream-Maker" story, where he managed to hack fate to give himself his ideal future where he had his harem, only to personally destroy it when he learned Lum leaves him in that future.

 - Hidden Heart of Gold: He's often mean to Lum, but deep down he cares for her.

 - Hormone-Addled Teenager: Played straight to an insanely ridiculous extent.
-Most teenagers in the series are like this too, but not as shameless as Ataru.
+Most teenagers in the series are like this, but none are as shameless as Ataru.

 - Idiot Hero: A very obvious example of the typical lazy idiotic Japanese protagonist.